Demystifying 'The Cloud'

 Think of it like a safe deposit box at a bank.
 Instead of keeping your things at home where they might be lost, you put them somewhere safe and you can get them from any branch.

-Cloud services you might already use in Singapore
+Cloud services you might already use

 - Google Drive — saves documents, photos, and files — free with a Gmail account